raghavi55/Prismatic/ReadMe.txt

 	Refraction index: The refraction index of the prism.
 	Simulation, on=1, off=0: If set 1, the process of simulation will be shown graphically (but in expense of lower speed!).
 	        Only 1/1000 of simulated rays are shown graphically.
-	Reflection: The reflection coefficient of absorbing surfaces.
+	Reflection: The reflection coefficient of the sources surfaces.
 	Apex_0: The smallest apex angle which is used for the starting of simulation.
-(Simulation will be performed for prisms with apex angles between Apex_0 and 180 degrees) Angular distribution: It defines the initial angular distribution for the radiation source.
-1= Lambertian, according to the Lambert's cosine law (for natural termal radiation), 2= Uniformly distributed radiation, 3= directional radiation.
+(Simulation will be performed for prisms with apex angles between Apex_0 and 180 degrees) Angular distribution: It defines the initial angular distribution for the radiating source.
+1= Lambertian, according to the Lambert's cosine law (for natural termal radiation), 2= Uniformly distributed radiation (dif, 3= directional radiation.
 		In this case you will asked for the polar and the azimuthal angles for the ray directions.
 3- Click the "ok" button to start the simulation.